MartialGeek/dotfiles/README.md

 See the [Archlinux wiki](https://wiki.archlinux.org/index.php/Udev#Execute_on_VGA_cable_plug_in) for more explanations.

-You also need to add sudo rules to allow your user, or a group, to run the commands `reboot` and `poweroff`.
+You also need to add sudo rules to allow your user, or a group, to run the commands `reboot` and `poweroff` without password.

 I configured i3 to use the image `$HOME/.config/wallpaper/bg.jpg` (or .png) for the desktop background.
 So to change it, simply copy an image with this name in the directory, or create a symbolic link, and reload i3.